-Child-on-Child abuse
+Child-on-Child abuse (see Child-on- Child abuse Policy)

 Child on child abuse is behaviour that intentionally hurts another individual or group either physically or emotionally.
 It is more likely that girls will be victims and boys' perpetrators, but all child on child abuse is unacceptable and will be taken seriously.